Hamza-Musa/landingpage_odinproject/README.md

 # landingpage_odinproject

+## About
 This is the landing page project from TheOdinProject foundation course! ;)

-Landing page utilizes flex tp display elements on the page.
+Landing page utilizes flex to display elements on the page.

+## Preview

+*screenshots*

+or just follow this link